This page contains tiger facts, pictures, video and in-depth information.

 Where do tigers live?

-What do tigers eat?
+What animals do tigers eat?

 Do tigers have any known predators?

-Do tigers live alone or in groups?
+Do tigers live in packs?

 You can see a video of a tiger cub in the wild below.